NICEIC Electrical Certificate for Landlords and Moving Home from £79

 Reveal the real condition of your property

-Inspections involve thorough investigations and tests of wirings, connections, appliances, plugs, sockets and other parts to find out if your electrical installations or any alterations made in the last years meet BS 7671.
+Inspections involve thorough investigations that include visual inspection and instrumental tests of electrical wiring, connections, appliances, plugs, sockets, fuse box and other parts to find out if your electrical installations or any alterations made in the last years meet BS 7671.
 The reports will tell you if there are C1: Immediate Dangers, C2: Potentially Dangers, and C3: Non-Compliance.
+This can help you to determine potentially dangerous hazards and if any remedial work should be undertaken.

 Protect your investment